Usage Guide#

 anira::InferenceHandler inference_handler(pp_processor, inference_config, context_config);

 Before processing audio data, the anira::InferenceHandler::prepare() method of the anira::InferenceHandler instance must be called.
 This allocates all necessary memory in advance.
 The anira::InferenceHandler::prepare() method needs an instance of anira::HostConfig which defines the buffer size and sample rate of the host application.
-Also an inference backend must be selected, which is done by calling the anira::InferenceHandler::set_inference_backend() method.
+The active inference backend defaults to the first model in your anira::InferenceConfig whose backend is available in the build (or to CUSTOM when a custom processor was passed to the constructor); to run a different backend, select it with the anira::InferenceHandler::set_inference_backend() method.

 The anira::HostConfig structure defines the host application’s configuration, including buffer size and sample rate.
 This configuration is essential for the anira::InferenceHandler to allocate appropriate memory and calculate processing latency.